krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking.md

 py-spy dump --pid <pid>
 ```

-The result came back and look like this:
+The result came back and looked like this:

 ```shell
   %Own   %Total  OwnTime  TotalTime  Function (filename)